Why is the Council charging residents for garden waste collections when it didn't before?

 What happens if lose a sack?

-You can report a lost, stolen or damaged sack or permit online via our website through our Ask the Waste Team a Question page.
+You can report a lost, stolen or damaged sack or permit online via Request a Replacement Garden Waste Sack or Permit

 How will I be able to pay?